MicrosoftDocs/azure-devops-docs/docs/user-guide/manage-organization-collection.md

 [!INCLUDE [project-scoped-users-important-note](../includes/project-scoped-users-important-note.md)]

-To restrict select users, such as Stakeholders, Azure Active Directory guest users, or members of a particular security group, you can enable the **Limit user visibility and collaboration to specific projects** preview feature for the organization.
+To restrict select users, such as Stakeholders, Microsoft Entra guest users, or members of a particular security group, you can enable the **Limit user visibility and collaboration to specific projects** preview feature for the organization.
 Once that is enabled, any user or group added to the **Project-Scoped Users** group, are restricted in the following ways:

 - Restricted users to only access those projects to which they've been explicitly added.
 - Restricts views that display list of users, list of projects, billing details, usage data, and more that is accessed through **Organization Settings**.